PlusHaze/TrayNotification/README.md

 ### Using different animation and notification types

 <p align="center">
-You can also set a different notification type and set a different animation type.
+You can also set a different notification and animation type.
-For example, we can use a Notice nofitication type and a fading animation.
+For example, you can use a Notice nofitication type with a fading animation.
 </p>

 ```java